 If you activate Triple Watch while operating in weather mode, the radio checks channels 16 and 9 every two seconds; with Dual Watch turned on, the radio only checks channel 16.

-Press and hold 16/9-TRI on the radio for two seconds to turn Triple/Dual Watch on or off.
-(To change between Triple or Dual Watch, see page 14.)
+Press and hold 16/9-TRI (on the radio or the microphone) for two seconds to turn Triple/ Dual Watch on or off.
+(To change between Triple or Dual Watch, see page 18.)